Causes of Traffic Accidents & Collisions: Speeding, Distractions & IntoxationUpdated Nov. 14, 2019

 Distracted drivers are more prone to hesitation and may rush important decisions.
 They are also more likely to miss hazards when scanning the roadway.

 The faster a vehicle is traveling, the harder it is for the driver to process visual information about the roadway.
 Controlling a vehicle at high-speed requires precise gentle movements.
 It is easy to misjudge distances and maneuver too sharply.

-A driver’s vision, reflexes, coordination and reasoning ability are all adversely effected by alcohol and drugs.
+A driver’s vision, reflexes, coordination and reasoning ability are all adversely affected by alcohol and drugs.

 Mental and physical fatigue will slow reflexes, negatively affect perception and impede judgment.

 Extreme aggression can lead drivers to act irresponsibly and destructively, with little care for safety.
 When experiencing road rage, a motorist may deliberately ram another vehicle, run a red light or cut off another vehicle.
 These behaviors frequently lead to collisions.

 The fact that driver error is the main cause behind so many accidents and collisions means that there is a great deal we can do to prevent these incidents.
 Drivers are not at the mercy of random or unforeseeable events.
 Your fate on the road is determined largely by the decisions you make before driving and while in the driver’s seat.